AceRNorth/gdsims/_sources/index.rst

       twister(rd())

-   The CMake project must then be re-built and re-compiled (as in the Installation Instructions).
+   The CMake project must then be re-built and re-compiled (as in the :doc:`install` instructions).

    When doing this, pre-defined set results will not match saved test data.